RSKIT/Readout_Simulation/README.md

 In order to use output of physics simulations, the data analysis framework ROOT is used to access the data.
 It is available at its [CERN Website](https://root.cern.ch).

-This software is NOT released jet.
 It was tested successfully on Ubuntu 16.04LTS compiled with g++ 5.4.0 and ROOT 5.34/36.
 Some information is collected on the [Wiki page](https://github.com/RSKIT/Readout_Simulation/wiki).